NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Second hit does not lift on block
     - "lands" three frames sooner
     - Low crushes
+- 8B(B)
-- 8B(B) transition window ends two frames sooner
+    - Transition window ends two frames sooner
+    - Set the launch angle to default
+    - Does extra guard damage (24 up from 17)
+    - Pushes on block
+    - Strong power from medium
+    - Adjusted blockstun to be similar to previous value (-25 on block, was -24)
 - 8A
     - Has 10 less recovery frames
     - Staggers on hit
-- 8A(A) removed (TODO: in vanilla?)
+- 8A(A)
-- 8A(2A) removed (TODO: in vanilla?)
-- 8A(B)
     - Outside of combos is a back handspring (TODO: maybe rewrite these?)
+(TODO: is this even in vanilla?)
     - In ring is strong power from medium
     - In ring is 23 damage from 18
+- 8A(2A) removed (TODO: in vanilla?)
 - JB
     - Travels at a more horizontal angle
     - Shin hitbox removed and put on waist
     - Slightly bigger
     - Damage increase 8 > 18
 - JA
+    - Damage increased from 13 damage total to 18 (4+4+4+5+6, from 4+4+3+3+3)
     - Staggers on the last hit
     - Last hit is medium power instead of strong, making it -6 on block for an instant jA (was 0 on block for instant jA)
     - Slightly more gravity for Tayuya
     - First four hits don't move the opponent
 - 5X
+    - Requires 100% meter (TODO: vanilla?)
-    - Requires 75% meter and has one more frame duration
+    - Has one more frame duration
     - Damage increased to 50 from 40
 - 2X
     - Doesn't push on hit